DigitalPublishingToolkit/NN09/md/10Rules.md

-In Germany, the conservative party CDU, which had responded to the scandal in the most graceless and sedate manner imaginable, actually ended up gaining votes in the general elections, while the other acting government party at the time, the liberal FDP, that had shown at least some interest in a fact-finding investigation, was voted out of the Bundestag.
+In Germany, the conservative party CDU, which had responded to the scandal in the most graceless and sedate manner imaginable, actually ended up gaining votes in the general elections, while the other acting government party at the time, the liberal FDP, which had shown at least some interest in a fact-finding investigation, was voted out of the Bundestag.
 The opposition parties, trying to use the scandal as political leverage against the government, were not rewarded either.
 The